- What is canvas? What is a canvas wrap or print?

 - What type of wood is the stretcher frame made out of?
 Is it really durable?

-- The stretcher frame wood we use is a standard wood used for canvas wraps.
+- The stretcher frame wood we use is an MDF wood often used for canvas wraps.
+This wood is lightweight, affordable and durable.
 As noted elsewhere, assuming there isn’t an intentional effort to cause damage the wooden stretcher frames should last for a very long time.

 - Do you do any kind of raised lettering on the canvas print?